robwalton/alfred-ulysses-workflow/README.md

 Use the keyword:
 - **uo <arg>** -- Search for <arg> within Ulysses’ Open dialogue

+## Configure view to open

+- u:setsheetview      Set the view for opening sheets with (defaults to 'Editor Only')
+- u:setgroupview      Set the view for opening groups with (defaults to 'Sheets')

 ## Versions

 **0.9**
 - Initial public release

+**0.9.1**
+- Added feature to select view for opening items with and commands to confure
+- Behind the scenes the workflow now uses (not enough of) deanishe's https://github.com/deanishe/alfred-workflow
+- Help now opens in Safari
+- 'ug' command no longer drills into empty groups

 ## To contribute